laravel/docs/upgrade.md

 If your scopes begin with `where` constraints no action is required.
 Remember, you can verify your query SQL using the `toSql` method of a query:

     User::where('foo', 'bar')->toSql();

-#### Morph Class
+#### Eloquent `$morphClass` Property

-The `protected $morphClass` property on the Eloquent Model has been removed in favour of the [morph map](/docs/{{version}}/eloquent-relationships#polymorphic-relations) to support eager loading and resolve additional bugs caused by the morph class.
-If you were previously relying on the `$morphClass` for your polymorphic relations, you should now move this into the `morphMap`.
-This is done with the following syntax:
+The `$morphClass` property on Eloquent models has been removed in favor of defining a "[morph map](/docs/{{version}}/eloquent-relationships#polymorphic-relations)".
+Defining a morph map provides support for eager loading and resolves additional bugs with polymorphic relations.
+If you were previously relying on the `$morphClass` property, you should migrate to `morphMap` using the following syntax:

 ```php
 Relation::morphMap([